makeuseofcode/javascript-searchbar/README.md

 # javascript-searchbar

-This is for the MUO guide on how to create a searchbar using JavaScript.
+This is for the MUO guide on [How to Make a Simple Searchbar Using a List of Strings in JavaScript](https://www.makeuseof.com/javascript-searchbar-simple-using-list-strings/).

 The project consists of:
 * index.html - UI for the searchbar input